ycandau/biowearables_breath_sensor/docs/FAQ.md

 The sensor can be adjusted to magnify its signal by changing its `boost level`.
 This is like adjusting the loudness of a song when you listen to it.
 Ideally the signal should be neither too loud nor too low.

-Press Button A to adjust the `boost level` by cycling through the various setting.
+Press Button A to adjust the `boost level` by cycling through the various settings.
 You will see a number from 1 to 3 displayed on the micro:bit for a second, to confirm the new level that has been chosen.

 Use the `Depth` mapping to confirm that the `boost level` is appropriate, neither too high nor too low: